-Education continues to be subjected to wave after wave of reform, all aimed at improvement.
-Researchers, policy makers and practitioners are constantly looking for ways to improve learning.
-However, they rarely look beyond education.
+Most organisations continue to be subjected to wave after wave of reform, all aimed at improvement.
+Leaders, researchers, policy makers and practitioners are constantly looking for ways to improve.
+However, they rarely look beyond their own system.

-We are not saying businesses have got it right.
-Many have not.
-But there is much to be learned and shared with other organisations to better understand what works.
+There is much to be learned and shared between organisations to better understand

-Our aim is to help you to understand the relevance of the improvement theory to education and how to apply it.
+Our aim is to help you to understand the relevance of the improvement theory and how to apply it in your context.

 Working together to improve

-In his remarkable paper, The Germ Theory of Management, Dr. Myron Tribus pointed out that in many organisations, workers were asked to ‘leave their brains at the gate’ – in other words to just come in and do what they were told to do.
-He used the following diagram (right) to illustrate this.
+Another major contributor to the theory of improvement was Dr Myron Tribus.
+In his remarkable paper, The Germ Theory of Management, Myron pointed out that in many organisations, workers are asked to ‘leave their brains at the gate’ – to 'just come in and do what you are told to do'.

-We believe this same model represents a hidden assumption in the heads of many teachers, principals and administrators.
-In our schools, students represent 'the workers', and 'the managers' are the teachers, principals and administrators!
+In schools, we believe this same model continues to represent a hidden assumption in the heads of many educators and educational leaders.
+Where our students are 'the workers', and 'the managers' are the teachers, principals and administrators...

 know what is going wrong and creating waste.